-If you spend 5 days in Dubai you get the chance to see a lot – of course not all, but I guess you get a good idea of the city.
-I hope, this itinerary is helpful and you have the answers to your questions how to spend your time in the city.
+If you spend 5 days in Dubai, you get the chance to see a lot – of course not all, but I guess you get a good idea of the city.
+I hope this itinerary is helpful and you have the answers to your questions about how to spend your time in the city.

-From a neutral point of view (and if I hadn’t visited Dubai before) I would have loved this itinerary.
-I truly believe it is a fun, busy but not exhausting itinerary.
+From a neutral perspective (and if I hadn’t visited Dubai before), I would have loved this itinerary.
+I truly believe it is a fun, busy, but not exhausting itinerary.
 Enjoy your time!